 - 3.21.
-National Grid's proposals incorporate a mechanism to manage the consequence of under or over recovery of revenues from Transmission Services Capacity Charges.
-The approach advocated is an initial period where these Revenue Recovery charges are applied at most points as a flow based (commodity) charge which then transitions to a capacity based charge on an enduring basis. - 3.22.
-Whilst National Grid recognises that use of commodity (as opposed to capacity) charges must be the exception within the overall charging proposals to be compliant with the EU Tariff Code, National Grid believes this approach is appropriate in this case.
-This is on the basis that it is beneficial to managing the under or over recovery of Transmission Services revenue until such time as National Grid, and industry, can have confidence in the production and use of a capacity forecast that can be used both for the purposes of setting capacity reserve prices and for managing revenue recovery, where needed. - 3.23.
-National Grid believes that the proposed transition is as short as practicable and provides a means to mitigate the risks associated with Transmission Services revenue being wholly capacity based from October 2019.
-Without evidence of the change in behaviours for capacity bookings under the new regime, and given National Grid's experience to date in the use of commodity to manage revenue recovery, the temporary use of commodity as revenue recovery charge will be an effective way to manage the revenue under / over recovery in compliance with Article 17(1) of the EU Tariff Code.
-It will also afford National Grid time to develop a capacity booking forecast capability learning from any changing capacity booking behaviours in the market.
+These proposals incorporate a mechanism to manage the consequence of under or over recovery of revenues from Transmission Services Capacity Charges.
+The approach advocated is an initial period where these Revenue Recovery charges are applied at most points as a flow based (commodity) charge which then transitions to a capacity-based charge on an enduring basis. - 3.22.
+Whilst RWE recognises that use of commodity (as opposed to capacity) charges must be the exception within the overall charging proposals to be compliant with the EU Tariff Code, we believe this approach is appropriate in this case.
+This is on the basis that it is beneficial to managing the under or over recovery of Transmission Services revenue until such time as the industry can have confidence in the production and use of a capacity forecast that can be used both for the purposes of setting capacity reserve prices and for managing revenue recovery, where needed. - 3.23.
+RWE considers that the proposed transition is as short as practicable and provides a means to mitigate the risks associated with Transmission Services revenue being wholly capacity based from October 2019.
+Without evidence of the change in behaviours for capacity bookings under the new regime and given National Grid's experience to date in the use of commodity to manage revenue recovery, the temporary use of commodity as revenue recovery charge will be an effective way to manage the revenue under / over recovery in compliance with Article 17(1) of the EU Tariff Code.
+It will also afford National Grid time to develop a capacity booking forecast capability learning from any changing capacity booking behaviours in the market. - 3.24.
+From October 2021, the charging framework moves away from the commodity charge to a greater dependency on a capacity forecast and a significantly reduced revenue recovery charge that would be capacity-based achieving 100% capacity basis for recovery of Transmission Services revenue. - 3.24.1.

-Deleted: and will be subject to the required annual consultation.

-- 3.24.
-From October 2021, the charging framework moves away from the commodity charge to a greater dependency on a capacity forecast and a significantly reduced revenue recovery charge that would be capacity based achieving 100% capacity basis for recovery of Transmission Services revenue. - 3.24.1.
 From October 2021, the calculation of the capacity prices will, at the time of calculation, take into account the revenue shortfall from any discounts referred to in paragraphs 3.17 to 3.20 of Section 3) in order to adjust the reserve prices such that the amount forecast to be under collected as a result of these discounts is reduced.

-For the avoidance of doubt, the calculation of capacity charges from 1 October 2019 to 30 September 2021 will not have this additional step. - 3.24.2.
+For the avoidance of doubt, the calculation of capacity charges from 1 October 2019 to 30 September 2021 will not have this additional step.

+3.24.2.
 The approach in 3.24.1, applicable from October 2021, means that less revenue will be required to be collected from the Transmission Services Revenue Recovery charges than if it were not carried out.
 It is most relevant to do this step from October 2021 at the same time as the FCC is updated.